percona/k8spsmdb-docs/docs/replication.md

       ...
 ```

-The above example is using the LoadBalancer Kubernetes Service object, but there
+The above example is using the LoadBalancer Kubernetes Service object, and the
+result will be a LoadBalancer per each Replica Set Pod.
+In most cases, this
+Load Balancer should be Internet-facing for cross-region replication to work.
-are other options (ClusterIP, NodePort, etc.).
+Also, there are other options except the LoadBalancer (ClusterIP, NodePort, etc.).

 !!! note

-    The above example will create a LoadBalancer per each Replica Set Pod.
-    In most cases, this Load Balancer should be internet-facing for cross-region
-    replication to work.
+    Starting from v1.14, the Operator configures the replset using local DNS hostnames even if the replset is exposed.
+If you want to have IP addresses in the replset configuration to achieve a multi-cluster deployment, [you need](expose.md#controlling-hostnames-in-replset-configuration) to set `clusterServiceDNSMode` to `External`.

 To list the endpoints assigned to Pods, list the Kubernetes Service objects by
 executing `kubectl get services -l "app.kubernetes.io/instance=CLUSTER_NAME"`